DavidHe1127/Mr.He_HandBook/Cloud,Tooling/ec2_ebs.md

 `Private/Public DNS` as shown on EC2 panel resolves to private/public ip of an instance. i.e Private DNS hostname `ip-10-156-61-79.ap-southeast-2.compute.internal` resolves to private ip `10.156.61.79`.

+### Internetwork traffic privacy in AWS VPC
+Amazon security groups and network ACLs don't filter traffic to or from link-local addresses (169.254.0.0/16) or AWS reserved IPv4 addresses (these are the first four IPv4 addresses of the subnet, including the Amazon DNS server address for the VPC).
+So call to inquire instance metadata does not require opening port on http.

 ### EC2 EBS Cost